-6. Reduce intake of heaty vegetables and fruits, like spinach, radish, hot peppers, onions, garlic, beetroot, pineapple, grapefruit and ripe mangoes (if you cannot resist mangoes, soak them overnight in water).
+6. Reduce intakes of heaty vegetables and fruits, like spinach, radish, hot peppers, onions, garlic, beetroot, pineapple, grapefruit and ripe mangoes (if you cannot resist mangoes, soak them overnight in water).

-7. Minimise the intake of dried fruits.
+7. Minimize the intake of dried fruits.
 Increase the intake of fresh fruit.

-8. Use sabza(tulsiseeds) in your drinks — this has very cooling effect on the body.
+8. Use sabza(tulsi seeds) in your drinks — this has a very cooling effect on the body.